-- there are no operating ignition sources (example: open flames, an operating gas appliance or an operating electric heater) in case the floor area is less than the minimum floor area A (m). - no auxiliary devices, which may be a potential ignition source, are installed in the duct work (example: hot surfaces with a temperature exceeding 700°C and electric switching device); - only auxiliary devices approved by the manufacturer are used in the duct work; - air inlet AND outlet are connected directly to the same room by ducting.
+- there are no operating ignition sources (example: open flames, an operating gas appliance or an operating electric heater) in case the floor area is less than the minimum floor area A (m2). - no auxiliary devices, which may be a potential ignition source, are installed in the duct work (example: hot surfaces with a temperature exceeding 700°C and electric switching device); - only auxiliary devices approved by the manufacturer are used in the duct work; - air inlet AND outlet are connected directly to the same room by ducting.
 Do NOT use spaces such as a false ceiling as a duct for the air inlet or outlet.

-- Precautions shall be taken to avoid excessive vibration or pulsation to refrigeration piping. - Protection devices, piping and fittings shall be protected as far as possible against adverse environmental effects. - Provision shall be made for expansion and contraction of long runs of piping. - Piping in refrigerating systems shall be designed and installed such as to minimise the likelihood of hydraulic shock damaging the system. - The indoor equipment and pipes shall be securely mounted and guarded such that accidental rupture of equipment or pipes cannot occur from events such as moving furniture or reconstruction activities.
+- Take precautions to avoid excessive vibration or pulsation to refrigeration piping. - Protect the protection devices, piping and fittings as much as possible against adverse environmental effects. - Provide space for expansion and contraction of long runs of piping. - Design and install piping in refrigerating systems such as to minimise the likelihood of hydraulic shock damaging the system. - Mount the indoor equipment and pipes securely and protect them to avoid accidental rupture of equipment or pipes in case of events such as moving furniture or reconstruction activities.